Tucson Bicycle Accident Lawyers

 Bicycle accidents involving motor vehicles can be deadly.
 Every year, hundreds of people across the country are fatally injured in bicycle accidents and seriously disabled when they survive these collisions.
 With little to no protection, bike riders are at a high risk of suffering severe and even catastrophic injuries if they are unlucky enough to be struck by a car.
 If you or a loved one have been involved in a bike accident in Tucson, chances are that you have been left in a great deal of pain, as well as a state of shock as you realize just how high your medical bills will climb.
 However, if your accident was caused by negligence, then you may be able to pursue compensation.

-But you will need help getting it – and Breyer Law Offices, P.C. can provide you with the edge you’ll need.
-Since 1996, The Husband and Wife Law Team of Mark and Alexis Breyer have been providing superior counsel to individuals just like you: people who have been injured, through no fault of their own.
+But you will need help getting it – and The Husband & Wife Law Team can provide you with the edge you’ll need.
+Since 1996, The Husband & Wife Law Team of Mark and Alexis Breyer have been providing superior counsel to individuals just like you: people who have been injured, through no fault of their own.
 We are dedicated to helping you obtain the recovery you deserve, and we have the track record to prove it.

 To learn more about how our Tucson bike accident attorneys may be able to assist you, dial (520) 624-4228 or submit your questions in the form to the right.